AbhinavDusi/ai-dotsandboxes/README.md

 # Data

 Comparing win rates and move times for every combination of Players.
 1,000 games are simulated on a 4x4 grid.
+The player who moves first or second is swapped after every game.

 ## Random vs Random